SRF Engineer

 Implementing JavaScript frameworks or libraries in a project

-Q3.
-How to solve problems in plant ?
+Q. How do you solve problems in a plant environment?

 To solve problems in a plant, one must identify the root cause, analyze data, collaborate with team members, and implement effective solutions.